jnordberg/wintersmith/readme.md

   }
 });

-// you can also use the api to get the articles for example wintersmith.loadArticles('path/to/articles', callback(error, articles) {
+// you can also use the api to get the content tree wintersmith.loadContents('path/to/contents', callback(error, contents) {
-  // do something with articles
+  // do something with the content tree
 });

 ```